A Movement To Reform Fashion

 California’s Garment Worker Protection Act (SB62)

-7-21-21 – Adidas is part of an industry association, the AAFA, that has come out in opposition to California’s Garment Worker Protection Act, which aims to end poverty pay and wage theft in California’s garment industry.
+Adidas is part of an industry association, the AAFA, that vocally opposed California’s Garment Worker Protection Act, a bill that passed anyway in 2021 and which aims to end poverty pay and wage theft in California’s garment industry.
 Upon reaching out to Adidas, the company told us that Adidas “are not involved or engaged in any lobbying related to this proposed legislation.”
-While this statement indicates that the AAFA opposition does not reflect wider industry sentiment, AAFA is in fact lobbying against this bill on behalf of its membership.
-What’s more, Adidas did not join Patagonia in stating clearly that it’s not in opposition to this bill, which is alarming and disappointing.
+While this statement indicates that the AAFA opposition does not reflect wider industry sentiment, AAFA was in fact lobbying against this bill on behalf of its membership.

 Mandatory Human Rights Due Diligence (mHRDD)